 While much work has been done to educate our community on diversity, equity, and inclusion, the work is ongoing, and we commit to building our DEI initiatives as a community.
 We invite you to review a current list of actions the school is taking and look at some of the programs the school has been fostering over the past three years.

-Interim Director of Diversity, Equity, and Inclusion
+Faculty Members of the Diversity, Equity, and Inclusion Committee

 From our foundational work with our task force, we created a DEI Committee made up of multiple subcommittees that will continue the work of the task force into the foreseeable future.
 Actions the school is currently taking include: